knocklabs/docs/pages/send-and-manage-data/environments.md

 These controls are useful as you'll typically want to see this data in your development/test environment for debugging purposes, while in your production you'll want to protect your real end user data from most, if not all, employees.

+## Account and environment variables
+You can use variables to set global values to use across your workflows and layouts.
+Variables can be defined at the account-level in Knock, meaning they apply across all workflows, or can be defined/overridden at the environment-level.
+When a variable is defined, it is available under the `vars` namespace in any notification templates where you want to use it.